erikrose/tracefront/README.rst

 Version History
 ===============

-1.0
+0.1
     * Pulled the traceback formatting stuff out of `nose-progressive`_.
+Barely tested at all.
+Will probably erase your drive.

 .. _`nose-progressive`: http://pypi.python.org/pypi/nose-progressive/